Professional Communication

 With QuickOPC, you can write OPC client code that browses OPC data from your code programmaticaly, but you an also use a ready-made set of rich user interface (UI) components.
 The OPC browsing dialogs provide interactive viewing and selection features and make it very simple to integrate such functionality into your application.

-You can simply drag on of the provided browsing dialog components from the Toolbox, optionally configure its properties, and then invoke the browsing with a single method call.
+You can simply drag on of the provided browsing dialog components from the Visual Studio Toolbox, optionally configure its properties, and then invoke the browsing with a single method call.

 Useful links: Documentation / Knowledge Base

-In total, there are 10 different dialogs available for OPC "Classic", and then there is a separate set of dialogs for OPC UA.
+In total, there are 4 different dialogs available for OPC UA, and a separate set of 10 dialogs for OPC Classic.

 OpcServerDialog: A dialog box from which the user can select an OPC "Classic" server.